 You can get pizza and salad boxes from your food supplier, local restaurant supply company or on the internet.
 It also helps (and adds to the fun) if you use pizza delivery bags as well.
-Search the internet for these.
-You can find pizza delivery bags for around $20-$30 each and they will hold between 2 and 5 pizzas.

 If you want to go the extra mile then have the cabin groups fill out a pizza order.
 This should be done while they are in the dining hall, during breakfast.
 Let them know they can have up to 4 toppings and can split the toppings on the pizza.
 For example they can choose to have just cheese on one half of the pizza and pepperoni, mushrooms and garlic on the other half.
 They can also choose their salad dressing and drink choice.